jonathan-tessier/qgmhd/README.md

 For no magnetic field, set $`M=0`$.
 For no free-surface, set $`F=0`$ (length scales much smaller than the radius of deformation).

-Perturbations are evolved on a doubly periodic rectangle using a spectral method (FFTW) with a smooth filter and AB3 timestepping.
+Perturbations are evolved on a doubly periodic rectangle using a spectral method with a smooth filter and AB3 timestepping.

 Example plot: Vorticity snapshot of an unstable Bickley jet (without any magnetism) in the nonlinear regime.